 What is Special Interest Housing?

 Special Interest Housing Communities are programs that offer the same benefits and ideals that Living Learning Communities offer to our students.
 Students enjoy all the usual advantages of living on-campus in a residence hall, with the added benefit of living among a group of students that shares similar interests or characteristics.
-Students in these communities live on the same floor as others who share the common interest of the theme of the floor, but are not required to have that interest or topic as their academic major.
+Students in these communities typically live in the same residential area as others who share the common interest/theme, but are not required to have that interest or topic as their academic major.
 The students in these communities are not required to share the same major, and do not typically have an academic course assigned to their program.
-KU offers FIG's (First-Year Interest Groups) and general interest groups to ensure that the specific needs of each population of students are being met.

 What are the benefits of participating in an LLC or Special Interest Housing Community program?